23 Good Work Habit Examples to Build a Successful Career

 Improve your work life and boost job satisfaction with these 23 good work habits to improve your productivity by embracing failure.

-Remember that everyone experiences failure at some time, and it opens up an opportunity for you to learn and do better next time.
+Remember that everyone experiences failure at some time, which opens up an opportunity for you to learn and do better next time.

-Remember that everyone experiences failure at some time, and it opens up an opportunity for you to learn and do better next time.
+Remember that everyone experiences failure sometimes, which opens up an opportunity for you to learn and do better next time.

-The key is to remember that everyone experiences failure at some time, and it opens up an opportunity for you to learn and do better next time.
+The key is to remember that everyone experiences failure at some time, which opens up an opportunity for you to learn and do better next time.

 Believe it or not, there are four benefits to receiving negative feedback about your work: